Avaray/stable-diffusion-simple-wildcards/README.md

 # 🍺 Original sources

-- The list of Nationalities was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/13oea0i/photorealistic_portraits_of_200_ethinicities/), modified and expanded by me.
+- The list of Nationalities `nationalities.txt` was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/13oea0i/photorealistic_portraits_of_200_ethinicities/), modified and expanded by me.
-- The list of Light types was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/1cjwi04/made_this_lighting_guide_for_myself_thought_id/), modified and expanded by me.
+- The list of Light types `lighting.txt` was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/1cjwi04/made_this_lighting_guide_for_myself_thought_id/), modified and expanded by me.
-- The list of Artists was obtained from the [Stable Diffusion Cheat-Sheet](https://supagruen.github.io/StableDiffusion-CheatSheet/) website.
+- The first list of Artists `artists.txt` was obtained from the [Stable Diffusion Cheat-Sheet](https://supagruen.github.io/StableDiffusion-CheatSheet/) website.
+- The second list of Artists `artists2.txt` was obtained from the [SDXL Artist Style Studies](https://sdxl.parrotzone.art/).
+File `artists2_tagged.txt` contains only artists with tags (prompts in this file will increase the chance of generating a specific style).
+To extract data from [original file](<https://github.com/proximasan/sdxl_artist_styles_studies/blob/main/static/SDXL%20Image%20Synthesis%20Style%20Studies%20Database%20(Copy%20of%20The%20List)%20-%20Artists.csv>) use `/scripts/artists2.ts` script.